alxklk/Scinc/README.md

 ## Motivation

+Scinc is intended to be used as a script embeddable language for high level application logic and for rapid functionality prototyping, with possibility to convert it into C++ with minimal effort.

 Language itself is intended to be reasonably limited subset of C++, moving towards better compatibility with standard compilers.
 Constantly growing set of minimal feature tests is used to check it after all changes in lexer, parser, backend or VM.
-There are thereasons, why C++ was choosen:
+There are the reasons, why C++ was choosen:

 * author knows C++ well enough
 * there are a lot of editors/IDEs that support C++